Inclusive Excellence Post Doctoral and Visiting Scholars Program

 - Three letters of reference

-- Departmental promotion/tenure guidelines and ways in which planned activities during postdoc put candidate on the trajectory for achieving tenure at UNM
+- Current departmental promotion/tenure guidelines and ways in which planned activities during postdoc put candidate on the trajectory for achieving tenure at UNM

 Assemble nomination materials and supporting documents into a single PDF file in the order listed above.

 Submit nominations by converting all documents into one pdf and emailing to firstname.lastname@example.org